100 Popular Latin Girl Names: And Their Meanings

 What Name Means Beautiful in Latin?

-What Latin Girl Names are Religious?
+What Latin Girl Names Are Religious?

 Headshot of Myesha Alleyne